camchenry/voyager/world.md

 Locations
 =========
 - Earth
     - Since the migration of almost all of Earth's industry to the Moon it has become a clean and enjoyable place to live.
-Over 150 billion people now live in the many skyscrapers and buildings that are scattered all over the ecumenopolis.
+Over 150 billion people now live in the many skyscrapers and buildings that are scattered over the entire surface.
 - Luna (the Moon)
-    - What was once a large, bustling human colony inhabited by over a billion people is now the most profitable industrial megalopolis in the galaxy.
+    - What was once a large, bustling human colony inhabited by over a billion people is now the most profitable industrial metropolis in the galaxy.
 It contains all of the industries, factories, and shipyards that were previously located on Earth.